hgb-bin-proteomics/MSAnnika_Spectral_Library_exporter/README.md

 ## Exporting MS Annika results to Microsoft Excel

 The script uses a Micrsoft Excel files as input, for that MS Annika results need to be exported from Proteome Discoverer.
-It is recommended to first filter results according to your needs, e.g. filter for high-confidence crosslinks and filter out decoy crosslinks as depicted below.
+It is recommended to first filter results according to your needs, e.g. filter for high-confidence CSMs and filter out decoy CSMs as depicted below.

 ![PDFilter](filter.png)

-Results can then be exported by selecting `File > Export > To Microsoft Excel… > Level 1: Crosslinks > Export` in Proteome Discoverer.
+Results can then be exported by selecting `File > Export > To Microsoft Excel… > Level 1: CSMs > Export` in Proteome Discoverer.

 ## Parameters